A celebration of life tailored to you and your loved one

 You might choose to have a celebration of life without the coffin present.
 This extends your range of venue choices.

 For various reasons, you might not have the body of your loved one, but it is still important to you to mark their life and death.
-In which case, a celebration of life is an appropriate choice.
+In which case, a celebration of life is an appropriate choice and will help give you some closure.

 Whatever the reason for you to choose this, we can then be creative about venues.